Site #2 on view in Dartmouth now - October 30th, 2025

 Liz Collins (NYC) is a multi-media artist who works fluidly between art and design, with emphasis and expertise in textile media.
 Liz has received numerous awards and accolades for their work, including Knitting Nation (2005-2016) a performance and site-specific installation project created as a response to working in the fashion and textile industries.
 Collins staged 15 different iterations of Knitting Nation at various locations around the world, each “Phase” involving groups of student participants.
 Liz has been serving as the Visiting Creative Director for “Being Seen.”
 Explore more of her artwork here.

-Additional guest artists have been and will be invited to participate in the programming for Being Seen including, Jonathan Michaud (NYC), George Summers Jr. (Boston), and Kate Frazer Rego (New Bedford) who is organizing an open call to LGBTQ+ artists to be on view with DATMA’s indoor exhibition.
+Additional guest artists have been and will be invited to participate in the programming for Being Seen including, Jonathan Michaud (NYC), George Summers Jr. (Boston), and Kate Frazer Rego (New Bedford).
 Stay tuned to DATMA’s event calendar for upcoming lectures and workshop opportunities.

 Written word inspired by this year’s exhibitions & themes: